 These Terms and Conditions: Testing Rules and Policies for the ACT[®] Test ("Terms and Conditions") are a legal agreement between the person who will take the ACT[®] test ("you") and ACT, Inc. ("ACT").
-They set out important policies and procedures related to your taking the ACT test, including those relating to test security.
+They set out important rules and policies relating to your taking the ACT test, including those relating to test security.
 By registering for, launching, starting, or submitting answer documents for an ACT test, you are agreeing to these Terms and Conditions.
-Please read these Terms and Conditions carefully.
-If you have any questions, discuss them with your parents or guardians.
+Please read these Terms and Conditions carefully, and if you have any questions, discuss them with your parents or guardians.
 You should carefully review the Terms and Conditions each time you test (available on the ACT website at: www.act.org/the-act/terms).